anastasop/toby/README.md

 ## Usage
 ```
-#add the files rooted at /mnt/c/snapshot to the database file summaries.db tagged with backup
+#add the files rooted at /mnt/c/snapshot to the database file summaries.db and tag with backup
 toby -t backup -d summaries.db /mnt/c/snapshot

 #same as above but paths will be saved ad ./snapshot/path.
 Flag -v causes prefix /mnt/c to be stripped